Sunday, May 28, 2023

 Seemingly surprised that you are not at your Sunday best, his smile falters only a moment and he continues to move toward you.
 "Yes, I hear it in your voice."

 You shake your head in disbelief and wave him off.
-The energy you had to must to speak plus the litter dust has now taken you out of any possible human interaction.
+The energy you had to muster to speak plus the litter dust has now taken you out of any possible human interaction.
 You look at the young man and see fear in his eye as he backs off.
 Took him long enough.
 You start coughing again as you go back inside, the kind of cough that shatters ears and rattles ancestors.

 First your ribs hurt a bit, then your stomach, then you wake yourself coughing at a strange angle and are sure something snapped in your sternum.